Consteel/manual/release-notes/72-Build 4205-Version 18 Update 4.md

 - Compatibility granted with newly released FALCON plugin (FALCON beta versions will not start from this Consteel version).
 - Navigation overview is extended with videos of different presets.
+- Consideration of the effect of hot-dip galvanizing in fire design is implemented.